walt-id/waltid-identity/waltid-libraries/credentials/waltid-mdoc-proximity/README.md

 cancel its coroutine when the host ends an active session.
 Do not reuse session keys or engagement material for a later presentation.

+A valid request with no returnable data sends an encrypted empty response and ends in `MdocHolderSessionResult.NoData` without requesting consent or resolving holder keys. `NoData.exchange` identifies that final request; an earlier exchange may already have shared approved data.
+Holder decline remains a distinct outcome.

 ## Integration boundaries

 | Component | Responsibility |